FruityAnon/Tag-Sorter-LLM/README.md

 Paste the copied text into the `raw_tags` field in the **Tag Sorter ✨** node in ComfyUI.

-Copying tags in the browser.
-Use the extension on one of the supported sites to instantly copy all image tags.

 A **button** will appear on the website under the image tags that copies the tags to your clipboard.

 ![](images_rep/site_button.png)